makersacademy/shop-manager-challenge/repo_design_recipe.md

 -- so we can start with a fresh state.
 -- (RESTART IDENTITY resets the primary key)

-TRUNCATE TABLE students RESTART IDENTITY; -- replace with your own table name.

--- Below this line there should only be `INSERT` statements.
--- Replace these statements with your own seed data.

-INSERT INTO students (name, cohort_name) VALUES ('David', 'April 2022');
-INSERT INTO students (name, cohort_name) VALUES ('Anna', 'May 2022');
 ```

 Run this SQL file on the database to truncate (empty) the table, and insert the seed data.
 Be mindful of the fact any existing records in the table will be deleted.